GabeScott/standard-works-vault/General Conference/1973 April - The Continuing Power of the Holy Ghost.md

 # The Continuing Power of the Holy Ghost

-*By Franklin D. Richards - Assistant to the Council of the Twelve*
+By Elder Franklin D. Richards - *Assistant to the Council of the Twelve*

 *Given in the April session of the 1973 General Conference*